Tania2901/fend-memory-game/README.md

 ### This is the game.
 * Clicking on cards will turn them over so that you can see what lies on them.
-* Your goal is to match two cards with the same icons at a time.
+* Your goal is to match two cards with the same icons at the same time.
 * Then try to match all pairs with  minimum moves as possible.